Tingting0618/HomeBreeze/README.md

 # Home Breeze

-This project is to build a web application that helps people to find their next home and book home services (e.g., repair, cleaning, etc.).
+This project is to build a web application that helps people to find their next home.

 ## Learn More